Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Strays

-The easiest way to catch a stray dog is to have him come to you, rather than run after him.
+Stray dogs are unusual in the UK, and are at risk from traffic.
+The easiest way to catch a stray dog is to have him come to you.
 He may want to join you because he likes your dog, or you could sit down, ignore him, and do something interesting like playing with a ball or pretending to eat kibble, to arouse his curiosity and get him to come near.
-Strays of course vary according how to obedient they are.
-You can just ask some to 'sit' or 'lie down', and they will do so and let you approach.
+Strays of course vary according how to obedient they are, and how likely they are to bite you.
+You can just ask some to 'sit' or 'lie down', and they will do so, and let you approach.
+Some strays are obviously friendly and easy to put on a leash.
 Others are very wary and you may need to avoid all eye contact so as not to stress them, and be very patient.
-Vets are a good place to take strays with no identification.
-Vets are often not keen, but one reason vet bills are high is that they include the cost of taking in strays!
-The RSPCA also helps.
-However, in places with a stable dog population, the chances are good that you will meet a frantic owner if you walk around with the stray on a lead for long enough.
+You may be able to lead a stray into an enclosed area, then call for help.
+Never back a strange dog into a corner and try to touch it, because the result could be a defensive bite.
+Just phone an animal welfare organisation if the stray is wary and there's any

 Toilet Training